- 1. Import Camera Videos to Apps+

 XAVC S format: MPEG4-AVC/H.264; AVCHD format ver.2.0

 GoPro is a popular American technology company that is known for its high-end action cameras that can record a wide array of activities.
 The cameras manufactured by the company are waterproof devices and comes packed with advanced features like WiFi, wind noise reduction, voice control, video stabilization, auto upload to cloud, and others.
-There are multiple GoPro video format used by the devices.
+There is multiple GoPro video format used by the devices.

 H.264 codec, AVI, MP4 file type.